Montana-Media-Arts/MFPE-Fall2021/index.markdown

 ---

-This is the website for the online offering of Innovate High School 2020 offered by [The School of Media Arts, University of Montana](http://www.umt.edu/mediaarts/).
+This is the website for the online offering of MFPE Fall 2021 Conference offered by [The School of Media Arts, University of Montana](http://www.umt.edu/mediaarts/).

 This online module focuses on Unity where we build innovative games and experiences.This module begans with a overview of Unity and its purpose and then we will use the Unity Playground to create an engaging game.